-ETS offers law schools a choice regarding the use of admissions tests and gives them the ability to innovate to help solve the challenges that they face.
+ETS offers law schools another option for admissions tests and gives them the ability to innovate to help solve the challenges that they face.
 Such innovations help law schools increase the pipeline of qualified and diverse candidates with broader backgrounds and reduce barriers for talented students.

 Benefits of Welcoming GRE Scores